-However, few would have predicted a remarkable first-half collapse against Germany.
+However, few would have predicted such a remarkable first-half collapse against Germany.

 Joachim Low's side scored five goals in just 18 minutes on the way to securing a 7-1 win, silencing the Belo Horizonte crowd and ended Brazilian hopes of lifting the trophy for a sixth time.